 - The smell of weed smoke

-Smoking weed is a classic because applying fire to cannabis and inhaling the results is doable by just about anyone anywhere – Even without fancy million dollar bongs or small batch bespoke blunt wraps people have been smoking weed for a very, very long time, just because it’s the easiest way to go about it.
-But direct flame isn’t the only way to decarb your weed, and aiming for a more controlled method of temperature can have many benefits.
+Smoking weed is a classic because applying fire to cannabis and inhaling the results is doable by just about anyone anywhere – Even without fancy million-dollar bongs or small batch bespoke blunt wraps, people have been smoking weed for a very, very long time, just because it’s the easiest way to go about it.
+But direct flame isn’t the only way to decarb your weed, and aiming for a more controlled method of applying heat can have many benefits.

-When most people refer to “decarbing” cannabis what they’re essentially discussing is taking your cannabis and toasting it in an oven for a set length of time at a set temperature.
-Once your weed has been baked (pun fully intended) the THCA inside has been mostly converted into THC, and at a much more efficient rate than simply burning it.
+When most people refer to “decarbing” cannabis, what they’re essentially discussing is taking your cannabis and toasting it in an oven for a set length of time at a set temperature.
+Once your weed has been baked (pun fully intended), the THCA inside has been mostly converted into THC at a much more efficient rate than simply burning it.

 Decarbing vs Burning